FreeSource-Code/Spotify-Free-Version/README.md

 This project is made for learning frontend development and understanding how a music streaming app like Spotify works.
 It helps beginners practice JavaScript, UI design, and API integration.

+## ⚙️ How It Works

+1. User opens the app
+2. Selects or searches a song
+3. Music plays using HTML5 Audio
+4. User can pause, like, or add to playlist
+5. UI updates dynamically using JavaScript

 🙌 Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.